dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 #### Hashing best practices 💡

-Never store password in the database plaintext, use a hashed and salt&peppered string preferebly using at least sha2 with multiple iterarations/work factors.
-This way the cracking process itself wont worth for the attacker.
+**Never store password in the database plaintext, use a hashed and salt&peppered string preferebly using at least sha2 with multiple iterarations/work factors.
+This way the cracking process itself wont worth for the attacker.**

 ---

-### What is a certificate?
+### What is a certificate 🎫?

 > A **certificate** or **digital certificate** is a unique, [digitally signed](https://www.computerhope.com/jargon/d/digisig.htm) document which authoritatively identifies the identity of an individual or organization.
 Using [public key cryptography](https://www.computerhope.com/jargon/p/pkc.htm), its authenticity can be verified to ensure that the software or website you are using is legitimate.
 On the Internet, a certificate is signed by a trusted [CA](https://www.computerhope.com/jargon/c/certificate-authority.htm) (certificate authority), and verified with the authority's public key.
 The decrypted certificate contains a verified public key of the certificate holder (website operator), with which encrypted [HTTPS](https://www.computerhope.com/jargon/h/http.htm#https) communications can be established.
 [source](https://www.computerhope.com/jargon/c/certific.htm)
 {: .prompt-info }

-So basically the certificate is a unique generated chain of characters in a specific format which can be validated by a third party (CA) therefore can be used for authentication and authorization.
+So basically the certificate is a unique generated chain of characters in a specific format which can be validated by a third party (CA) therefore can be used for authentication/authorization and prove the integrity of the document.

 ## Use cases